Deep Learning for Time Series Anomaly Detection: A Survey: Application Areas of Deep Anomaly Detection in Time Series

 \subsection{Urban Events Management}

 Traffic anomalies, such as traffic accidents and unexpected crowd gathering, may endanger public safety if not handled timely.
-Detecting traffic anomalies in their early stage can benefit citizens’ quality of life and city planning.
 However, traffic anomaly detection faces two main challenges.
-First, it is challenging to model traffic dynamics due to the complex spatiotemporal characteristics of traffic data.
-Second, the criteria for traffic anomalies may vary with locations and times. \citet{zhang2019decomposition} outline a spatiotemporal decomposition framework, which is proposed for detecting urban anomalies.
-Spatial and temporal features are derived using a graph embedding algorithm to adapt to different locations and times.
-A three-layer neural network with a fully connected core aggregates spatial and temporal features and estimates the normal component of urban behaviour is a semi-supervised manner.

-\citep{deng2022graph} presents a traffic anomaly detection model based on a spatiotemporal graph convolutional adversarial network (STGAN), a spatiotemporal generator and a spatiotemporal discriminator that assesses whether an input sequence is genuine.
+First, it is challenging to model traffic dynamics due to the complex spatiotemporal characteristics of data.
+Second, the criteria for traffic may vary with locations and times. \citet{zhang2019decomposition} outline a spatiotemporal decomposition framework, which is proposed for detecting urban anomalies.
+Spatial and temporal features are derived using a graph embedding algorithm to adapt to different locations and times. \citep{deng2022graph} presents a traffic anomaly detection model based on a spatiotemporal graph convolutional adversarial network (STGAN).
 Spatiotemporal generators can be used to capture the spatiotemporal dependencies of traffic data.
-There are three independent modules: trend, external, and recent.
-In the trend module, LSTMs are used to learn long-term temporal features.
-An external module takes external features as input and is built as a fully-connected layer.
-Due to the strong spatial and temporal correlations between neighbouring data, a fundamental component of the generator and discriminator is the recent module and graph convolutional gated recurrent unit (GCGRU) is leveraged to help them learn short-term spatiotemporal features.
-Three modules' outputs are combined using a graph convolutional network (GCN) layer for the final prediction result.
-An anomaly score is developed that is location-aware and time-aware.

 In order to model dynamic multivariate data effectively, CHAT \citep{huang2021cross} is devised.
 In CHAT, the authors model the urban anomaly prediction problem based on hierarchical attention networks.
-In fact, their architecture combines a bi-directional recurrent layer (BiLSTM) with a temporal-wise attention mechanism to capture the anomaly information relevant for forecasting future anomalies.
-Additionally, they design an interaction-wise attention mechanism for learning the interactions between regions, anomaly categories and subsequences.
 Uber uses an end-to-end neural network architecture for uncertainty estimation \citep{zhu2017deep}.
 To improve anomaly detection accuracy, the proposed uncertainty estimate is used to measure the uncertainty of special events (such as holidays).
-When uncertainty information is incorporated into the anomaly detection model, false positives are reduced during events with high uncertainty, thereby improving accuracy.